dvsa/vol-app/docs/rfc/rfc-009-html-editor-rtf-limitations.md

 -   **Microsoft Word Requirement**: The current system depends on caseworkers having Microsoft Word installed on their machines
 -   **Version Compatibility Issues**: Different versions of Word handle WebDAV connections and RTF formatting differently
 -   **Licensing Costs**: Requires maintaining Microsoft Office licenses for all users that must edit documents
 -   **Installation Management**: IT departments must ensure proper installation and configuration across all workstations.
+Including security policy alterations, and Windows registry edits to allow the Open-Edit-Save WebDAV workflow to operate correctly.

 #### WebDAV Implementation Challenges